Do you believe that life is about learning and sharing?

 If you don’t have enough time to make your own slides, ensure that you at least work out a complete rough draft of your slides.

 This will ensure that you maintain a flow of information while giving your presentation, and get rid of the “Ummm”, and “humm”, and all of the awkward pauses.

 2. Add Humor When It’s Needed

-One great tip to keeping your audience engaged is to add in humor when it’s necessary.
+One great tip to keeping your audience engaged is to add in humour when it’s necessary.

-Adding in humor will make you and your presentation much more entertaining.
+Adding in humour will make you and your presentation much more entertaining.

-If you are speaking on a technical topic, try to make it understandable with a humanly-relatable approach (and humor will help with this).
+If you are speaking on a technical topic, try to make it understandable with a humanly-relatable approach (and humour will help with this).

 Add in some jokes, and keep the mood light.